Aymen-Nacer/An-Android-Mobile-Application-for-Assisting-Students-with-Disabilities/README.md

 Use Cases:

 * The system can assist visually impaired users by audibly announcing, "You have a restaurant located approximately 15 meters to the northeast.
-* A hearing-impaired student can utilize the app to order a coffee and have their text instantly converted into speech when the waiter replies.
+* A hearing-impaired student can utilize the app to order a coffee and have their text instantly converted into speech when the waiter replies, their speech will be converted into text on the student's screen.
 * When a student with visual impairment at a large university gets lost, they can utilize the system to connect with a volunteer who guides them to their destination in real-time.